Alex-Stone-Github/dotfiles/README.md

 # Dotfiles
 ## Intro & Install
-Hello, these are my dotfiles.
-I am structuring this project in a way that it is easy to install on about any standard unix system.
-To install these dotfiles, run `make install`.
-They should also be split u into their respective folders.
+Hello, these are my configuration files("dotfiles").
+I am structuring this project to make it easy to install on a standard unix system with a configuration directory.
+To install these dotfiles run the following commands:
+- Go to the configuration directory: `cd ~/.config`
+- Clone these files and this install script: `git clone https://github.com/Alex-Stone-Github/dotfiles.git`
+- Run the installer `make install`

+_All of the dependencies should be pretty self explanetory: make, git, and neovim + basics..._